We want to meet you! Please contact our staff directly for questions about their areas of responsibility.

 Primary Responsibilities: Biomaterials and the Department of Parks, Recreation and Tourism Management and is responsible for cost match tracking, financial reporting and award closeouts.
 She is also the primary contact for all aspects of post-award processes for sponsored agreements, including financials, travel authorizations and award modifications.

-Primary Responsibilities: Position manages the pre-award team and proposal workflow, including overseeing all aspects of proposal development, like principal investigator and project team planning meetings, budget development, Request for Proposal (RFP) interpretation, and submission methods.
-She also collaborates with other research offices across campus around pre-awards and ensures that all proposals are processed in compliance with Federal, State, Sponsor and University policies and regulations.
+Nancy manages the Pre-award team and proposal workflow, including overseeing all aspects of proposal development, like principal investigator and project team planning meetings, budget development, Request for Proposal (RFP) interpretation, and submission methods.
+She also collaborates with other research offices across campus around Pre-awards and ensures that all proposals are processed in compliance with Federal, State, Sponsor and University policies and regulations.

 Primary Responsibilities: Meg works collaboratively with principal investigators to develop budgets and prepare grant applications.
 As a pre-award team member, she serves as a resource in all matters related to Federal, State, Sponsor and University policies and regulations for proposal development and submission.